The Spotlight: A General Method for Discovering Systematic Errors in Deep Learning Models: Additional Results

-Finally, we ran the spotlight on a sixth dataset, consisting of 6,000 chest x-rays labelled as ``pneumonia'' or ``healthy''~\citep{Kermany2018}.
+We ran the spotlight on two additional datasets: SQuAD, an NLP question-answering benchmark; and a chest x-ray image dataset.
 Our results here were more ambiguous, but we describe these experiments regardless to emphasize the spotlight's generality and to reassure the reader that we have presented all of our findings rather than cherry-picking favourable results.
 Full details can be found in the appendix.

+\paragraph{SQuAD.} The Stanford question answering dataset (SQuAD)~\citep{Rajpurkar2016} is a benchmark of question-answer pairs constructed from the content of 536 Wikipedia articles.
+We analyzed a pre-trained DistilBERT model~\citep{SQuAD} fine-tuned on this dataset, running spotlights on the test set.
+We excluded long examples where the sum of the context and answer sequence lengths was greater than 384, leaving 10,386 question-answer pairs.
+It was unclear which representation to use for the SQuAD spotlights, as the model has one output for each token in the context rather than a single representation for the entire example; we used the last-layer representations for the \texttt{[CLS]} token in each example.

+The results are summarized in Figure~\ref{fig:squad}.
+The spotlights particularly highlighted questions from the ``packet switching'' and ``civil disobedience'' categories, which were the two categories with the highest loss, despite having no knowledge of these categories; the individual questions with the highest losses identified the latter but not the former.
+We found little semantic structure beyond these high-level categories; a richer representation space is likely required to get more insight into this dataset.

+\paragraph{Chest x-rays.} The chest x-ray dataset consists of 6,000 chest x-rays labelled as ``pneumonia'' or ``healthy''~\citep{Kermany2018}.
 To summarize, the spotlight identified at least two semantically meaningful failure modes in this domain: images with a text label ``R'' on their sides, and images with very high contrast.
 However, such images were also relatively easy to identify in the set of high-loss inputs, so we were unconvinced that the spotlight offered a decisive benefit in this case.
 Due to our lack of expertise in radiology, we were unable to discover identifying attributes in the spotlighted clusters; it is quite possible that other spotlighted clusters were semantically related in more fundamental ways.
 It is also possible that the small training set size led to a less meaningful embedding space; indeed, this was one of only two datasets for which we were unable to leverage an existing, pre-trained model.